mrfloris/mac/README.md

 brew install tmux
 ```
-the only 4 i couldnt find were
+the only 4 I was unable to find were
 <https://www.blackmagicdesign.com/products/davinciresolve/>
 <https://www.apple.com/logic-pro/>
 <https://developer.apple.com/xcode/>
 <https://apps.apple.com/gb/app/blackmagic-disk-speed-test/id425264550?mt=12>

-I will have to review all this ^ when i have time. but now i at least have this.
+I will have to review all this ^ when I have time. but now I at least have this.

 - TODO: sort the apps list from high to lower priority (defn, using daily, vs, not super needed)
 - TODO: maybe check if some apps can be brew installed, I never checked, update: the456 checked, see above)